krzysztofmarkiewicz/brand-o-pedia/README.md

 - "fs": "^0.0.1-security",
 - "http": "^0.0.1-security”

 Aplikacja uruchomi się na twoim localhost na porcie 3020.
-Hasło do aplikacji to: admin.
-Możesz zmienić te wartości w pliku .env
+Hasło do aplikacji to: admin Możesz zmienić te wartości w pliku .env

-# ---EN---
-# Brand-o-pedia
+# ---EN---<br>Brand-o-pedia

 Brand-o-pedia is a small project created during my frontend developer training for my friend, who owns a store.
 It will be used locally within the company's network.